cisco-open/flame/fiab/README.md

 (i.e., `minikube delete` is executed).
 Unless a fresh minikube instance is needed, simply stopping the minikube instance would be useful to save time for development and testing.

 To check the fledge image built, run `docker images`.
-The output is similar to:
+An output is similar to:
 ```
 REPOSITORY                                TAG       IMAGE ID       CREATED          SIZE
 fledge                                    latest    e3bf47cdfa66   22 seconds ago   3.96GB